uviclibraries/podcasting/editing-audio.md

 When trimming out breaths, be careful not to accidentally cut off the beginning of a word (words starting with soft beginnings—like "F", "H", "S"—are especially easy to accidentally cut).

 We will start by getting used to Audacity's editing features by trimming the first few seconds of your audio track.
 We are doing this so that there isn’t an uncomfortable pause at the beginning of your track.

-Then, we will do the same at the end of the track.
+Then, we will trim the end of the track in the same way.

 <img src="images/podcast-edit-02.png" style="float:right;width:2400px;" alt="select tool, hover curser">

 ### Trimming the track start and end

 - In Audacity, look in the main menu bar and click on the **Selection Tool** icon.
 - In the Audio Track, hover your cursor over the very beginning of the audio track (to the farthest left, near the left "0.0" mark), then **click, hold, and drag to highlight** the part of the track you want to remove. audio before you began speaking.
 Whatever you have selected will turn the background lighter in colour.
-- Press the **Delete** button on your keyboard to remove the audio.
+- On your keyboard, press the **Delete** button to remove the audio you selected.
-- Do the same for the end of your audio recording, by **selecting the audio** you don’t want, press the **Delete** button on your keyboard.
+- Follow the same process at the end of your audio track by **selecting the audio** you don’t want and pressing the **Delete** button on your keyboard.

     <button onclick="toggle('gif1')">Show / Hide Animation </button>
     <div id="gif1">